kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### Revoke Vault
-Revokes a vault.
+Revokes a vault given its DID.
 The admin account is the only party authorized to invoke this function.

 A contract error will be triggered if:
 - Invoker is not the contract admin.